Scaling and growing a PPC campaign is all finding areas for growth in relation to getting the most conversions for every dollar spent.

 You can gain incredible insights into the best-performing keywords people are using to find your website in Google Search Console.
 You can also use tools like Ahrefs and SEMrush.

-By enabling ad extensions, you can add a lot of important details about your business in your local PPC campaign.
+By enabling ad extensions, you can add a lot of important details about your local business to your local PPC campaign.
 The more details you can add, the better your ads will perform.

 Thus, you’ll get the most bang for your buck.
 The two types of ad extensions you should consider are for your phone number and location.
 This way, you can add your phone number and address to your ads so your leads can contact you directly.